mahmoud/sedimental/entries/simple_statistics_for_systems.md

 7. Reservoir sampling lacks resolution at edges and has non-negligible memory usage.

+I trust you to grade your own performance.
+If I'm lucky, some of this will actually make its way into programming curricula.
+Too much is learned the hard way, or not at all, while running software you use.
+At this point, we're all educators.
+Let's build a more reliable, introspectable software landscape.

-## More advanced statistics
+## Expansion

+Without detracting from the main course above, this section remains as dessert.
+Have your fill, but keep in mind that the concepts above fulfill 95% of the needs of an enterprise SOA environment like PayPal.

-We focused here on descriptive, non-parametric statistics, most of which was numeric.
-Statistics is overflowing with very specific terminology.
+We focused here on descriptive, non-parametric statistics for numerical applications.
+Statistics is much more than that.
 Having the vocabulary means the difference between the right answer and no answer.
-Here are some terms to search and areas to expand into, and how they have applied to our work:
+Here are some areas to expand into, and how they have applied to our work:

 [**Non-parametric statistics**][nonparam] gave us quantiles, but offers so much more.
 Generally, *non-parametric* describes any